phildinh/End-to-End-Analytics-project-for-retail/README.md

 I built a complete analytics platform for a retail business: raw sales, returns, customer and product data flows through a PostgreSQL warehouse, gets transformed and tested with dbt, refreshes automatically every night with Airflow in Docker, and lands in a 4-page Power BI report that executives actually use to make decisions.
-144K orders across 341K+ order lines, 18K customers, 2020 to 2026.
+144K orders, 18K customers, 2020 to 2026.

 ## 30-Second Summary